raffaelj/cockpit_UniqueSlugs/README.md

 **2019-04-23**

 * rewrite to object oriented style
-* improved localization
+* added support for localized fields
 * incremental count didn't work correctly in the past - fixed

-**2019-04-23**

-* added support for localized fields

 **2018-10-25**